froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/blog-post.md

 ![carnation--blog--desktop|690x479, 75%](upload://Rkgdb0hjyEt9lLUjFxWtTDGmZE.jpeg)

-Blog posts in Open Y allow you the flexibility to both create simple posts using only the text editor and more robust layouts with paragraphs.
+Blog posts in Y USA Open Y allow you the flexibility to both create simple posts using only the text editor and more robust layouts with paragraphs.

 ## When Should I Use a Blog Post?
 When you decide to use a blog post [depends greatly on your Association's content strategy](https://www.youtube.com/watch?v=myGNK_qUGDM).
 However, blog posts are designed so you can post timely pages and list them throughout your site.
 Examples of blogs may include: